robertn01/git-novice/_episodes/01-basics.md

 * Yellow is Yes / Agree / Happy / I'm Caught Up.
 * Blue is No / Disagree / Sad / I Need Help.

-Things we're assuming:
-* You signed up for this class because you're already interested in using Git for version control - we probably don't need to give you the "why Git and version control are important" overview.

-Next up: Logging in and getting set up